marcomatutehn/youtube-react/README.md

 # Youtube Player with React.js
+# Note: You can check the Youtube Page route at: /youtube
 # List of requirements that are not finish yet:
   - Functionality to select a result & subsequently load an iframe ( Partial, conflic problem with Redux and Axios ).
   - Functionality to save a result for watching later.